Mavennet/traceability-dto/README.md

 ```
 ## Troubleshooting 🔍

-There are two main mistakes people make that result in an error.
-Either not building or not exporting the DTO.
+Some common issues faced are:

-### Did not build
+### 1. Did not build

 There are two parts to the package: src and lib.